 Identifying the schoolmaster and artist who created the Thomas Earl copybooks has proved challenging.
 Gravestones and newspapers have provided little help.
-The search has been further compounded by the dearth of early records for the colony of New Jersey.

 Thomas Earl’s two handwritten manuscripts are replete with lessons in arithmetic, geometry, trigonometry, navigation, and astronomy, which he enriched with calligraphic flourishes and stunning watercolor.
 The books not only served as essential teaching tools, but the second book in particular is tangible proof of his qualifications to teach.